La Luz del Mundo: Historical background

 "Eucebio started to attend the reunions of preachers by the name Saul and Silas.
 He convinced his wife to go with him.
 The attitude and customs of these people surprised Eusebio.
 They didn't drink, they treated each other with the utmost respect, they studied the Bible, and they put in practice the words of the holy scriptures."
 After being baptized by the two itinerant preachers, Aarón Joaquín resigned from the army, and along with his wife became domestic workers to the two preachers.

-History from multiple sources (religious ones; ie La Luz del Mundo, Iglesia Cristiana Evangélica Espiritual and El Buen Pastor) all agree that around his conversion, or soon after, Aaron Juaquin had met oneness Pentecostal pastor Francisco Borrego, the man he called his "father in the faith", for having instructed him in doctrine, notably baptism in the name of Jesus Christ.
+History from multiple religious sources (i.e. La Luz del Mundo, Iglesia Cristiana Evangélica Espiritual and El Buen Pastor) all agree that around his conversion, or soon after, Aaron Juaquin had met oneness Pentecostal pastor Francisco Borrego, the man he called his "father in the faith", for having instructed him in doctrine, notably baptism in the name of Jesus Christ.
 According to La Luz del Mundo's Vida y obra del Apostol Aaron Juaquin(1997), He had been converted in the "Iglesia Apostólica de la Fe en Cristo Jesus".
 On the name of Borrego's movement, witnesses from an LLDM book recalled;